top of page

 Early Intervention

-Connections Early Intervention and Supports has therapists to provide in-home services to your child (birth-three years old) if they qualify in: York, Adams, Perry, Cumberland, and Lebanon Counties!
+Connections Early Intervention and Supports has therapists to provide in-home services to your child (birth-three years old) if they qualify in: York, Adams, Perry, Cumberland, Dauphin and Lebanon Counties!

 Early Intervention is a free service offered to children ages birth – three years who are experiencing concern or delay in any area of their development.
 Early Intervention will provide services to address any area of delay and can be held in your home, community, or childcare setting.

-An evaluation will be scheduled for you and your child.
 If your child is determined to have a 25% or greater delay in any area of development, your child will become eligible for Early Intervention services.
-The five areas of development include:

 Motor Development (Gross and Fine)